-In Japan addresses start with the postal code, followed by the largest geographic element and finishes with the smallest- most specific element, in other words the apartment or room number.
+In Japan addresses start with the postal code, followed by the largest geographic element, and finish with the smallest- most specific element, in other words, the apartment or room number.

 Writing in Rōmaji

-When typing an address in rōmaji– the roman alphabet, the order of writing is reversed to when writing in Japanese characters.
-That is to say, you start with the apartment or building name, and finish with the prefecture and postal code.
+When typing an address in rōmaji– the Roman alphabet, the order of writing is reversed when writing in Japanese characters.
+That is to say, you start with the apartment or building name and finish with the prefecture and postal code.
 When inputting a Japanese address into Google Maps, you should write it in this order.

 For example, here is how to write the address to the Go!
 Go!
 Nihon office in rōmaji and with Japanese characters:

 Now, let’s break the address down and explain the different parts.